goadesign/model/README.md

                 // Position of annotation along line; 0 (start) to 100 (end).
                 Position(50)

-                // Description used in dynamic views.
-                Description("<description>")

-                // Order of relationship in dynamic views, e.g. 1.0, 1.1, 2.0
-                Order("<order>")
             })

             // Add all elements and people  in scope to view.